GutiData/hello-world/README.md

 # hello-world
 Initial stage
-GutiData joining this collaborative space coming from two mining world: the natural resurces industry and data
+GutiData joining this collaborative space mining data in the the natural resources industry (mining in mining)